Even In The Contemporary Wedding

 Mailing Your Wedding Invitations and Follow-up

 Once all invitations are ready to mail, make a trip to the post office with a sample invitation with all enclosures to confirm how much postage is required.
-It is likely you will need extra postage to mail the primary envelop with its enclosures.
+It is likely you will need extra postage to mail the primary envelope with its enclosures.
 You will also stamp any response cards you need to receive back to get a final guest count.
 You should receive response cards no later than 2 weeks before the actual ceremony, which will include how many guests are expected to attend each party.